mecha-hq/shellbits/README.md

 #### up

-Makefile parameters:

-- `FORCE=1`: force the destruction of the tilt's image registry.

 Environment variables:

 - `TILT_UP_PROJECT_NAME`: the name of the project used by tilt. defaults to the name of the folder from where the script is called from.